-Nature trails, ridgetop grasslands, rugged canyons, and oak woodlands provide them with countless opportunities for exploration, expansion, and expression.
+Nature trails, sloping grasslands, oak woodlands, and a swimming hole provide them with countless opportunities for exploration, expansion, and expression.
 The abundant plant and animal life provide resources for scientific study, environmental awareness and stewardship, as well inspired art and writing.

-Beginning in 4th grade, our students spend a week each year at Ocean Song, learning first-hand about creating community, the interactions of ecosystems, and the importance of sustainability.
+Beginning in 4th grade, our students spend a week each year at River's Bend, learning first-hand about creating community, the interactions of ecosystems, and the importance of sustainability.
 They create poetry and art inspired by nature.
 And they experience their growing maturity as they return year after year.

 In 6th and 7th grade, the farm school curriculum alternates each fall.
 One year focuses on the humanities - creating cultures, governance structures, and traditions.
 The next year involves the sciences - investigating eco-systems and habitats, as well as the art of mapping.